• Skip to primary navigation

 Let’s say you have followed around 500 relevant journalists.
 About 50 should have followed you back if your Twitter/Instagram profile is kind of interesting and the journalists you chose to follow are relevant for what you are doing.

-Now you have 50 journalists that care about your niche and who might be interested (unless they just auto-follow back, which a few of them might do)
+Now you have 50 journalists who care about your niche and who might be interested (unless they just auto-follow back, which a few of them might do)

 “Be incredibly concise (…) Focus on the news or story you have, and describe it super briefly, remembering that I get a gazillion pitches a day and don’t have time to skim a lengthy pitch, let alone read it in its entirety.
 If I’m intrigued, I’ll ask for more.” – Fast Company senior editor Harry McCracken